MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 ![gablogo][gablogo]

-# Lab 6 - TBD
+# Lab 6 - Serverless - Azure Function

 ## Goal

-For this part of the bootcamp, we'll welcome and present an introduction of what to expect during the day.
+Create an Azure Functions (blob trigger) to process all new images into a blob storage.
+The Function will use the Vision API to keep only the dogs pictures.

 ## Let's code!